 If you think you have an eating disorder

-Family and friends can remind their loved one that the effort associated with recovery will be worthwhile for everyone.
-The most important thing is to show love, care and faith in the person, and seek advice at the earliest possible time.
+The most important thing is to show love, care and faith in the person, and seek professional support at the earliest possible time.

 Some suggestions for family and friends include: